 An operational amplifier, or op amp, is one of the most useful linear devices.
 While it is possible to build an op amp with discrete components, and early versions were, the symmetry of the circuit demanded for high performance requires a close match of many components.
 It is more effective, and much easier, to implement as an integrated circuit.

-The term "operational" comes from the op amp's origin in analog computers where it was used to implement mathematical operations.)
-The modern op-amp IC approaches the performance of a perfect analog circuit building block.
+(The term "operational" comes from the op amp's origin in analog computers where it was used to implement mathematical operations.)

-The op amp's performance approaches that of an ideal analog circuit building; an infinite input impedance $(Z_i)$ , a zero output impedance $(Z_o)$ and an open loop voltage gain $(A_v)$ of infinity.
+The op amp's performance approaches that of an ideal analog circuit building block: an infinite input impedance (Z_i), a zero output impedance (Z_o) and an open loop voltage gain (A_v) of infinity.
 Obviously, practical op amps do not meet these specifications, but they do come closer than most other types of amplifiers.
 These attributes allow the circuit designer to implement many different functions with an op amp and only a few external components.